 - 4.2.5.
 The Headteacher will be designated the Asbestos Duty Holder for the school and will ensure compliance with the Control of Asbestos Regulations and any update, insofar as they relate to preventing the release of asbestos fibres in the school.
 The daily management of this will be delegated to the Site Manager. - 4.2.6.
 The Headteacher is responsible for managing potential risks from Legionella bacteria, which may arise from work activities.
 They have overall responsibility for the management of Health and Safety at Work Regulations and more specifically the Control of Substances Hazardous to Health Regulation to assist and support the assessment, prevention or control the risk from the bacteria by taking the suitable precautions.
 The daily management of this will be delegated to the Site Manager. - 4.2.7.
 The Headteacher will be designated the Responsible Person for the school in accordance with the Regulatory Reform (Fire Safety) Order, and will ensure that Fire Risk Assessments are regularly undertaken of the school and its activities, and as a consequence appropriate Fire Precautions are put in place.
 The daily management of this will be delegated to the Site Manage - 4.2.8.
 The Headteacher will seek members of staff to take on the role of First Aiders at various skill levels, and Administrator of Medicines and Fire Wardens.
 All will be trained and their competence regularly assessed in accordance with arrangements and risk assessments attuned to the school's activities and responsibilities. - 4.2.9.
 Medical support for those pupils who need it will be provided in line with DfE guidance. - 4.2.10.
-The Headteacher will work with the Trust Estate Manager and Trinity's Site Manager to ensure that the competent contractors are employed and will oversee the planning and safe execution of construction, refurbishment, and maintenance work on buildings, plant, and equipment carried out by contractors or other third parties.
+The Headteacher will work with the AHOC, Trust Estate Manager and Trinity's Site Manager to ensure that the competent contractors are employed and will oversee the planning and safe execution of construction, refurbishment, and maintenance work on buildings, plant, and equipment carried out by contractors or other third parties.
 This is part of the client duty under The Construction (Design and Management) Regulations.
-The daily management of this will be delegated to the Site Manager - 4.2.11.
+The daily management of this will be delegated to the Site Manager.
+Further to this, the Head Teacher / AHOC / Site Manager will consult the Central Estates Team / Estates Manager where cost of any maintenance exceeds £5000. - 4.2.11.
 The Headteacher will delegate the day-to-day co-ordination of all contractual and maintenance work carried out on school premises to the Site Manager, who will liaise with the Staff to ensure safety procedures and policy agreements are observed. - 4.2.12.
 The Headteacher is responsible for ensuring that all new, amended or updated documentation and information regarding Health and Safety are brought to the attention of the relevant stakeholders.
 This is carried out via inductions and meetings etc.